 The lobby is the area on the main floor when you enter from the plaza.
 Within the lobby you will find the service desk, the printer, and copier.

 Microfilm and Microfilm Readers

 Microfilm is located on the main floor near the DVDs.
 The readers for the microfilm are just around the corner from the DVDs.

 Periodicals (Bound and Popular)

 Periodicals include journals, magazines, and newspapers.
 The library has a collection of bound periodicals, which include back issues of journals and magazines.
 There is a collection of popular periodicals that can be easily browsed.
 All periodicals are located on the main floor.

 The reference collection consists of materials used frequently for general information.
 It includes encyclopedias, dictionaries, and other materials.
-These materials may not be checked out of the library.
 The reference collection can be found on the main floor.

 There are a variety of seating options in the Jackson Library for quiet study that are located in the main reading room which is located on the main floor.

 Materials set aside by professors for required reading, viewing, or listening by students as part of their coursework.
 All reserve materials such as books, DVDs and CDs can be borrowed by users with an in-library use only restriction and for a set period of time.
 Reserves are located at the service desk.